yoshida-imari/sd-webui-image-blend-reverse/README.md

 Note:
 - The line art should be black lines on a white background.
-- The base color should be a single color image without any shading.
+- The base color should be a single color image with a white background, without any shading.

 Some of the processing methods are based on the source code from https://gist.github.com/tori29umai0123/4e7781a4820727ca74e5491d67a6dff3.